-The Nassau Grouper is a predatory fish that lives on the coral reefs coral reefs of the Caribbean Sea and adjacent waters.
+The Nassau grouper is a predatory fish that lives on the coral reefs of the Caribbean Sea and adjacent waters.
 Its name comes from its historically large populations in the Bahamas.
-The Nassau Grouper, like most groupers, is an ambush predator and eats fairly large fishes and invertebrates, including large crabs and lobsters.
+The Nassau grouper, like most groupers, is an ambush predator and eats fairly large fishes and invertebrates, including large crabs and lobsters.

-While they were historically very common, Nassau Groupers are now considered to be endangered by scientists.
+While they were historically very common, Nassau groupers are now considered to be endangered by scientists.
 The behavior of forming dense spawning aggregations, where all the individuals from several square miles meet in once place, makes them an easy target for fishers.
-Even fishers who use relatively low impact methods (like hook and line fishing) have proven an ability to lower Nassau Grouper numbers to dangerous lows.
-These fishes utilize the same, few locations and same, few days for spawning every year, so their presence is quite predictable.
+Even fishers who use relatively low impact methods (like hook and line fishing) have proven an ability to lower Nassau grouper numbers to dangerous lows.
+These fish utilize the same, few locations and same, few days for spawning every year, so their presence is quite predictable.
 Furthermore, once a spawning aggregation has been fished to zero, scientists fear that they may not ever recover.
-Unfortunately, several documented aggregations throughout the Nassau Grouper’s range no longer form.
-While considered endangered, Nassau Groupers are still fished in many places around the Caribbean, but scientists and conservationists have been successful in having them protected during their spawning season, in an effort to help this valuable and ecologically important species recover.
+Unfortunately, several documented aggregations throughout the Nassau grouper’s range no longer form.
+While considered endangered, Nassau groupers are still fished in many places around the Caribbean, but scientists and conservationists have been successful in having them protected during their spawning season, in an effort to help this valuable and ecologically important species recover.